Tallinn Old Town

 Staying at the Radisson Blu Hotel Olumpia, Tallinn

-To see the best of Tallinn's Old Town, visit the Opera or set about shopping in Tallinn, book a stay at the Radisson Blu Hotel Olumpia.
-The Old Town is a five-minute car ride away from the hotel.
+To see the best of Tallinn's Old Town, visit the Opera or go shopping in Tallinn, book a stay at the Radisson Blu Hotel Olumpia.
+The Old Town is a 5-minute car ride away from the hotel.

-You will also find our hotel near Tallinn Old Town is also near to the city's business district, harbour and the Lennart Meri airport.
+You will also find that our hotel near Tallinn Old Town is also near the city's business district, harbor and the Lennart Meri airport.